inkVerb/VIP/301-shell/Lesson-03.md

 # Shell 301
-## Lesson 3: for VAR in WUT do done
+## Lesson 3: for VAR in LST do done

 `cd ~/School/VIP/shell/301/one`